Get your investment portfolio managed by a dedicated team with Scotia Portfolio Solutions.

 Getting started

-If you're asking yourself, “Should I invest in GICs or mutual funds?" remember that there's not one answer.
-Whether GICs or mutual funds, or both, is right for you depends on your personal circumstances.
+If you're asking yourself, “Should I invest in GICs or mutual funds?" remember there's not one answer.
+Whether GICs, mutual funds, or both are right for you depends on your personal circumstances.
 Ready to start investing?
-A Scotia advisor can help you through the process of setting financial goals, creating customized investment strategies, routinely reviewing your investments, and evaluating your financial plan.
+A Scotia advisor can help you set financial goals, create customized investment strategies, routinely review your investments, and evaluate your financial plan.

 An investment platform that lets you set, track, and change your goals as your life evolves.